tejaswi31353/SmartAttendance/README.md

 - Able to check the attendance.
 - Generate Barcode for particular class.
 - Settings where you are able to update contact, Status and Logout.

+Note: Generate BarCode only once per a day since we have added only one class.

 #### **Student**
 - Login with the test credentials.